 • Over 5% of the UK’s total annual carbon and water usage results from clothing consumption*

 • The annual footprints of a household’s clothing are equivalent to that of over 100 pairs of jeans, the water needed to fill 1,000 bathtubs, and the carbon emissions from driving an average modern car for 6,000 miles*

 • Extending the average life of clothes by just three months of use per item would lead to a 5-10% reduction in each of the carbon, water and waste footprints*

 • For every tonne of textiles reused rather than put into landfill, harmful carbon dioxide emissions are reduced by 3.6 tonnes***

 Still not convinced about recycling your clothes?
 Profit that we receive from your donations is gift-aided to The Salvation Army to support its social welfare projects throughout the UK.
-Between 2010 and the end of 2013 alone we gift-aided £29.5 million, which shows how much value there can be in your old clothes!
+Between April 2009 and March 2014 alone we gift-aided £39.5 million, which shows how much value there can be in your old clothes!

 For a downloadable fact sheet containing these facts and figures, click here.

 *WRAP’s Valuing Our Clothes report, July 2012: www.wrap.org.uk/content/valuing-our-clothes

 ** Defra’s report reference WRT152 September 2006 and Defra's Maximising Reuse and Recycling of UK Clothing and Textiles’ study 2009